markjivko/kronup-php/docs/Api/TasksApi.md

 ## `discoveryDelete()`

-> Tasks Delete a task discovery
+> Delete a task discovery

 {: .new-title }
 > #️⃣ Execute example in terminal